OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 }
 ```

-In the script file (**./src/customfunctions.js** or **./src/customfunctions.ts**), you will also need to add a `getAddress` function to find a cell's address.
+In the script file (**./src/customfunctions.js** or **./src/customfunctions.ts**), you'll also need to add a `getAddress` function to find a cell's address.
 This function may take parameters, as shown in the following sample as `parameter1`.
 The last parameter will always be `invocationContext`, an object containing the cell's location that Excel passes down when `requiresAddress` is marked as `true` in your JSON metadata file.

 ```js
 function getAddress(parameter1, invocationContext) {